paulvi/dsa-ecosystem/README.md

 ## Key Entities
 There are 3 key entities in DSAs:

-1. **Defi Accounts**, which are trustlessly owned by the users.
+1. **DeFi Accounts**, which are trustlessly owned by the users.
 Assets are stored here.
 DSAs can execute composed transactions across connectors.
 2. **Connectors**, which are standardized modules that interact with the various protocols, and make the important actions accessible to smart accounts.
 3. **Authentication Modules**, which users can use to set guardians, managers or automation bots to manage their DSA.
 Permissions can be modular down to connector levels.
 For example, users can allow the wallet provider to rebalance his assets to minimize interest payment or maximize yields, but nothing else.